lo1ol/DarkroomTimer/README.md

 3. Beep volume
 4. Time of auto turn off a lamp in view mode
 5. Start with settings or not
-6. Confirmation of notification -- you have to click start btn, to confirm notification

 ## Modes